-Dealing With A Complex Pipe Reline
+Dealing With A Complex Pipe Relining Job

-What is A Pipe Reline?
+What is Pipe Relining?

 Pipe relining is a process where we are able to line the internal section of the drain permanently repairing the drain.
 Essentially, it is putting a sleeve inside the drain pipe.

-A reline patch can be as small as 60 cm and can go as far as 20 plus metres down the drain.
+A reline patch can be as small as 60 cm and can go as far as 20-plus metres down the drain.
 The diameter of the pipe can vary from your small domestic 40mm pipe all the way up to your larger size of 600mm.

-The benefits of relining
+The benefits of pipe relining

 - No digging